agh92/courses-google-ml-crash-course/README.md

 # google_ml_crash_course
 Code and exercises from [Google´s Machine Learning Crash Course](https://developers.google.com/machine-learning/crash-course/)

+Directories:
+* data: Contains training and test data for the examples
+* exercises: Contains all programming exercises of the course
+* functions: Python package containing code that is reusable across the examples.

 ## Steps to create a model

 1. Load data as pandas [`DataFrame`](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.html)